-PACCCOlade VOLUME LXII, ISSUE II // SUNNY HILLS HIGH SCHOOL VOLUME LXII, ISSUE II // SUNNY HILLS HIGH SCHOOL 1801 LANCER WAY, FULLERTON, CA 92833 // SEPT.
+#accolade VOLUME LXII, ISSUE II // SUNNY HILLS HIGH SCHOOL 1801 LANCER WAY, FULLERTON, CA 92833 // SEPT.
 24, 2021 School Dress and Grooming Dress Code Guidelines - THE FOLLOWING ARE NOT ALLOWED:

-· Pants worn below the waist line
+- · Pants worn below the waist line

 - · Un-hemmed, over-sized, and for baggy garments

 - · Extreme neckline

-- · Sheer /+ight fitting garments midriffs
+- · Sheer /tight fitting garments

+midriffs

-- ulders, muscle tanktops
+- · nu ulders, muscle tank tops

-aptionally short skirts or shorts
+- riptionally short skirts or shorts

-Graffti insoribed on clothing or accessories
+- · Graffi inscribed on clothing or accessories

-Any clothing or articles of clothing related to a group or going and/or which, in thejudgment of the school principal/designee, may provode other acts
+- · Any clothing or articles of clothing related to a group or gang and low which, in the judgment of the school principal/designee, may proude other acts

 ADDRESSING THE CODE

-With petitions and protests occuring all across the Fullerton Joint Union High School Discrict, The Accolade is ready to educate Lancers on the inequities of the dress code.
-See Special Sections, pages 8-9.
+The Accolade looks into the history of student attire and whether the policy needs updating.
+See Spotlight, pages 8-9.

 JACQUELINE CHANG | theaccolade

-@sunnyhillsaccolade

-$\mathbf{O}$

-@sunnyhillsaccolade

-@SunnyHillsAcco